Deaths in Donegal - Sunday evening, June 6

 The death has occurred at Letterkenny University Hospital of Peter Murphy, Edenmore House, Ballybofey.

-Funeral leaving his late residence on Tuesday, June 8 at 10.30 a.m. for Requiem Mass in St Mary’s Church, Sessiaghoneill at 11 am, Interment afterwards in the adjoining Churchyard.
+Funeral leaving his late residence on Tuesday (June 8th) at 10.30 a.m. for Requiem Mass in St. Mary’s Church, Sessiaghoneill at 11 am, Interment afterwards in the adjoining Churchyard.

 In compliance with current HSE and Government Restrictions the House, and Funeral will be Strictly private to the Family only Please,with a maximum of fifty people permitted